tkrotoff/react-form-with-constraints/README.md

   - `error?: boolean` => treats the feedback as an error (default)
   - `warning?: boolean` => treats the feedback as a warning
   - `info?: boolean` => treats the feedback as an info
+  - `children` => what to display when the constraint matches; if missing, displays the [HTML5 error message](https://www.w3.org/TR/html51/sec-forms.html#the-constraint-validation-api) if any

 - [`Async<T>`](packages/react-form-with-constraints/src/Async.tsx) => Async version of `FieldFeedback`, similar API as [react-promise](https://github.com/capaj/react-promise)
   - `promise: (value: string) => Promise<T>` => a promise you want to wait for